SleepyToDeath/NetQRE/synthesizer/README.md

 refresh servers.

-# How does it work?
+# How the synthesis work?

+The synthesis method should work generally for many languages.
-Details of NetQRE can be found in our paper.
+Details of synthesizing NetQRE can be found in our paper.
 Here I only introduce the intuition with regular expression.

 ## The naive way
 A naive way is to enumerate all programs in increasing order of size, and test every program